 The Romanian Wooden Spoon Carver – Home and Workshop

-You can tell so much about a person by the way he builds his fence… Tall fences, stone walls indicate a need for privacy, while a short fence lets you see inside someone’s yard.
-This is a common characteristic of the traditional houses from Bukowina.
-They have nothing to hide, no secret remains unshared.
+You can tell so much about a person by the way he builds his fence.
+Tall fences, stone walls indicate a need for privacy, while a short fence lets you see inside someone’s yard.
+This is so common for the traditional houses from Bukowina.
+They have nothing to hide, no secrets unshared.
 These people are seeking friendship, living their lives and organizing their duties in plain view.
 These thoughts crossed my mind when we arrived at the spoon carver’s gate.

 He Decorates His Home and Garden with Rustic Furniture and Wooden Ustensiles that He Hand Carved Himself

-Seeing the two wooden figures at mr. Avram Rosca’s gate, I wondered what is their meaning…aside from indicating the artist’s house.
+Seeing the two wooden figures at mr. Avram Rosca’s gate, I wondered what is their meaning.

 People bring him materials when they cut an old walnut or a cherry.
 He also wanders around to gather branches.
 His house is full of objects handcrafted by him: ash chairs, bed, a willow table with ash legs, cupboards.